mobily-enterprises/routify/docs-src/guides/02-open-wc-to-routify.md

 Note that:

 * `page-about` is a normal HTML element, not a lit-element one.
 So, its path is defined in the `page-path` attribute. `page-main` and `page-one` will define their paths in the component class.
 * The `page-fallback` element is also a normal HTML element, and has the `fallback` attribute set it in.

 You will see that RouterApp is still running in the browser.
-However, none of the pages are displaying since all of them are assigned the class `page` and becase of the added CSS rule pages of `page` class will only display if they have the `active` attribute -- and none of them do.
+However, none of the pages are displaying: since all of them are assigned the class `page`, the added CSS rule pages of `page` class will only display if they have the `active` attribute (and none of them do).

 It's time to change that.